 The strength of trucking companies, and the size and weight of large commercial trucks, make a truck accident more complicated than a passenger car accident.
 As the above shows, many of the reasons a trucker gets into a crash can be identified and easily understood.

 If you have been injured in an accident caused by a truck driver and a commercial motor vehicle, don’t let the trucking company take advantage of you.
-Contact a truck accident lawyer at Kelly & Associates Injury Lawyers in Boston for assistance with your claim.
+Contact a truck accident lawyer at Michael Kelly Injury Lawyers in Boston for assistance with your claim.